zfgema/bridgingopenborders/18_ArsElectronicaLinz.md

 ---
-title: Ars Electronica Linz: The longing for new worlds knows no bounds.
+title: Ars Electronica Linz – The longing for new worlds knows no bounds.
 layout: default
 ---

-# Ars Electronica Linz: "The longing for new worlds knows no bounds."
+# Ars Electronica Linz – "The longing for new worlds knows no bounds."

 #### Manuela Naveau